 School House Soaps began in 2005 out of a desire to create clean, real soap for my family.
 Extensive research of ingredients and recipes took place, followed by an abundance of test batches.
 I personally make all the soaps in the kitchen of a circa 1864 former schoolhouse in southeast, Michigan.

-Comfrey Calendula Salve is also make at the school, a soothing healing salve for dry and chapped skin, eczema, callused heels, insect bites, baby bottoms, minor burns, scrapes and cuts.
+Comfrey Calendula Salve is also made at the school, a soothing healing salve for dry and chapped skin, eczema, callused heels, insect bites, baby bottoms, minor burns, scrapes and cuts.
 It is available in 2 ounce, white milk glass and blue glass jars.

 I would enjoy hearing from you, please contact me via email at: firstname.lastname@example.org